My Dream Vegetable and Herb Kitchen Garden

 I opted for a nutrient-rich organic soil mix to ensure my plants would have the best possible start.
 Remember to choose soil that is well-draining yet retains moisture, as consistent watering is key to a thriving garden.

-The best price to find the soil (since I needed quite a bit) was ordering it and having it delivered.
+The best price to find the soil (since I needed quite a bit) was to order it and have it delivered.
 It’s much better soil and less expensive than buying it in individual bags.

 In Nicole’s book, she has a formula for mixing potting soil, compost, and sand to create the best soil.
 I found the closest thing and had four cubic yards delivered.
 Of course, it was more soil than I needed, but the rest of our flower beds got a great amendment, too!
 (Better too much than too little, right?)